lserebri/goal-flow/README.md

 - Use meaningful variable and function names
 - Include proper documentation for public APIs
 - Follow MVVM architecture patterns

-### Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Check the existing issues for solutions
-- Review the code documentation

 ---